Blog>Trade>Van jobs: I have a van and need work

 If you’re fairly new to the world of gardening, you could offer services like garden clearance or grass cutting.
 Or, if you’re green-fingered, you could even offer full gardening services, including landscape gardening!

-Either way, you could end up with a mix of one-off and regular clients, giving you a decent amount of work near where you live.
+You could end up with a mix of one-off and regular clients, giving you a decent amount of local work.

 How much can I charge to provide a gardening service from my van?

-When it comes to how much you can charge, it’ll all depend on your level of experience in the garden and what kind of services you’re offering.
+When it comes to how much you can charge, it’ll all depend on your experience and services.
 The typical garden clearance cost is around £185 for an overgrown garden.
 Meanwhile, you could charge between £70 and £290 for garden waste removal or £25 per hour for residential grasscutting services.

-On the other hand, if you’re skilled enough to offer a full gardening service, gardener prices can go up to £200 per day or up to £280 per day for landscape gardening!
+Or, perhaps you’re skilled enough to offer a full gardening service?
+If so, prices can go up to £200 per day or up to £280 per day for landscape gardening!

 Read Ali's story to learn how he set up his gardening business from scratch.